 Download the Win/Loss Interview Guide to get started.
 It will give you a list of questions to ask your customer or prospect.
 Set aside time this week to start the process.
 Then add it to your management cadence going forward.

 If hitting the number is your goal, you better have the right sales strategy.
 Use the feedback in your interviews to find out where you stand.
-If there’s doubt, I encourage you to check out SBI’s 8th Annual Research Report.
+If there’s doubt, I encourage you to rate your Sales Strategy against SBI’s emerging best practices with this .
 Find out what the top 10% of sales teams are doing differently.